 Aftermarket coilovers give you full adjustability for the height, rebound, and compression.
 This allows you to tune the ride for street or circuit.
 Meanwhile, upgrades to alignment components like control arms enhance precision.
 Porsche Stability Management fine-tunes the balance, ensuring the car remains composed during rapid direction changes.

-These upgrades make the 997 Turbo feel closer to a GT3 RS in how confidently it attacks corners.
+These upgrades move the 911 Turbo feel closer to a Porsche GT3 RS in how confidently it attacks corners.
 For reference, the Turbo S featured carbon-ceramic brakes and minor software updates that pushed it even further.

 Wheels & Tires